direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 | VIRTUAL_USER_KEYSTORE | Path to NS3 keystore used by ccn commands         | /home/furbani            |
 +-----------------------+---------------------------------------------------+--------------------------+

-Sample CCNX-SIMPLE
+Example CCNX-SIMPLE
-##################
+###################

-This simulation launch a ccnd daemon, publish a file using ccnput and retrieve this data using ccnget command, all command are on a single node:
+This simulation launches a ccnd daemon, publishes a file using ccnput and retrieves this data using ccnget command, all commands are on a single node:

 ::

-  $ . ....../ns-3-dce/utils/setenv.sh
+  $ . ./ns-3-dce/utils/setenv.sh
-  $ cd ...../ns-3-dce/example/ccnx
+  $ cd ./ns-3-dce/example/ccnx
   $ ./run-ccnx-simple.sh

-This script end with opening an emacs displaying the output of the simulation command and the output of the simulated process ie: ccnd, ccnget and ccnput.
+This script ends with opening an emacs displaying the output of the simulation command and the output of the simulated process ie: ccnd, ccnget and ccnput.
-The stdout of ccnget should be named : files-0/var/log/53514/stdout and it must contains the 8 first Ko of the CCNX README file, this is the file published by ccnget.
+The stdout of ccnget should be named : files-0/var/log/53514/stdout and it must contains the 8 first Ko of the CCNX README file, this is the file published by ccnput.

-Sample CCND LINEAR MULTIPLE
+Example CCND LINEAR MULTIPLE
-###########################
+############################

-This simulation use multiple nodes placed in a line, each node are linked 2 by 2 by a point to point link, each node holds a ccnd daemon, the first node put a file (with ccnput), and the last node fetch this file (with ccnget).
+This simulation uses multiple nodes placed in a line, each node are linked 2 by 2 by a point to point link, each node holds a ccnd daemon, the first node put a file (with ccnput), and the last node fetch this file (with ccnget).
 Also each node minus the first one forward interrests starting with /NODE0 to its predecessor.

   .. image:: images/ccnd-linear-multiple-1.png